codehsbooks/introcs/Basic-Data-Structures/intro-to-grids.md

 *
 ###### Setting them all to be the same
-Say we wanted to set all of the elements of our "dogs" grid to be equal to "Golden Retriever".
+Say we wanted to set all the elements of our "dogs" grid to be equal to "Golden Retriever".
 We can do this by using the init() function.
 ```
 dogs.init("Golden Retriever");
 ```